-Independent of whether children are born inside or outside the prison, they may be allowed to remain with their parent in prison if this is in their best interests (Rule 36.1 EPR and Art.
-18 UN Convention on the Rights of the Child).
-In the vast majority of cases, this parent will be the mother.
-There may however be some circumstances in which children may be allowed to remain with their father, for example in asylum and immigration cases where the father is the primary carer and is detained in prison.
+Independent of whether children are born inside or outside the prison, they may be allowed to remain with their parent in prison.
+(Rule 35.2) Although there may be circumstances in which children may be allowed to remain with their father, (for example, in asylum and immigration cases where the father is the primary carer and is detained in prison) the vast majority of cases will involve the child remaining with the mother in prison.